Javosec/hosted-n8n/docs/project/03-plans/02-migration/01-profile-compose-migration.md

 - Helper scripts have been developed in the scripts/ directory
 - A rollback mechanism has been implemented
 - **New Observation**: Docker is running in rootless mode - containers don't have root access
-- **New Finding**: Nginx is currently in a restart loop due to upstream service dependencies
+- **New Finding**: Nginx configuration path issue has been resolved by creating symbolic links from `/etc/nginx/sites-enabled/` to `/home/groot/nginx/sites-enabled/*`
 - **Historical Context**: Nginx proxy was originally part of the n8n deployment but has been separated to be a core infrastructure service
+- **Current Status**: Core services (nginx, postgres) and n8n are running successfully with no errors

 ## Folder Structure